20th Anniversary 2nd Edition

 Other readers have written, “Why didn’t you cover this topic, or that topic?
 These topics are critical to writing bug-free code.”

+So true… You could literally write dozens of books on the topic of writing bug-free code.
 You could write an entire book on the importance of doing code reviews, and how to do them effectively.
 You could write another book on the importance of creating unit tests and regression tests and how to create and build those effectively.
 You could write yet a third book on the importance of up-front design before you launch into writing code.
 I could go on, but I think you get the point.
 There are so many different angles that you could pursue to writing rock-solid, bug-free code.

 When I set out to write the first edition of this book in 1992, I created a list of guidelines to determine whether or not to include a topic or guideline in the book.
-I wanted the book to focus on concepts and philosophies about developing code that weren’t widely known, weren’t widely practiced, and weren’t widely written about.
-And although I knew I was going to demonstrate the principles using the C programming language, I didn’t want the guidelines to be unique to the C language.
-The philosophies I wanted to present, I felt, should be language-independent.

-With that in mind, I taped a list of guidelines for Writing Solid Code to the wall next to my computer to remind me of these goals.
 It’s been 20 years now, so I don’t remember all of the guidelines, but I’ll give you a sampling of guidelines that I do remember…